-Number of spot’s repetitions per day.
+The number of spot’s repetitions per day.

-Audio track of the promotional message broadcasted on radio.
+The audio track of the promotional message broadcasted on radio.

 A TV show can have one, two or several sponsors.
 Most of the shows enable a double sponsoring, Certain broadly watched programs even combine 4 and more sponsors (Ex: The Voice).

 Until 2017, the sponsorship was following strict regulations, indeed, nothing but the sponsor’s logo and a voice-over could be broadcasted.

 Because of its short duration and the lack of information, this ad format was much cheaper than the regular spots which usually late from 15s to 1min, sometimes even longer for some events.